elizaholman/BlackHole/ReadMe.md

 ***
 ## Instructions:
 ### Players
-* Create players by going to the 'players' navigation at the bottom of the screen, and sumbit the names of each player by clicking "Add Player"
+* Create players by going to the 'players' navigation at the bottom of the screen, and submit the names of each player by clicking "Add Player"

 * Press 'play' and select two players.
 The person rolling is highlighted and can roll the dice to move.
 Player 1 moves first (feel free to flip a coin for who is player 1)